metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation/jinja2.rst

 .. code-block:: css+jinja

-   There are {{ foo }} methods for consolidating the suite.rc file
+   There are {{ foo }} methods for consolidating the flow.cylc file

 Would result in::

-   There are 3 methods for consolidating the suite.rc file
+   There are 3 methods for consolidating the flow.cylc file

 .. nextslide::